reelyactive/pareto-anywhere/README.md

 - UDP [Huawei](https://github.com/reelyactive/barnowl-huawei/) packets on port 50010
 - HTTP POST to the /minew route (ex: [from a Minew G1](https://reelyactive.github.io/diy/minew-g1-config/))
 - WebSocket connection on the /aruba route (ex: [from an Aruba AP](https://github.com/reelyactive/barnowl-aruba))

+If a local Bluetooth radio is available, [barnowl-hci](https://github.com/reelyactive/barnowl-hci/#pareto-anywhere-integration) can be installed and run with the command `npm run forwarder` to forward the data to Pareto Anywhere.

 __Pareto Anywhere__ is [infrastructure-agnostic](https://www.reelyactive.com/pareto/anywhere/infrastructure/) and supports simultaneous data streams from a heterogeneous mix of sources.